gammalib/gammalib/doc/source/installation.rst

 and installed from the source files.
 We recommend to put also those in the default GammaLib install directory ``/usr/local/gamma``.

+GammaLib includes a Python module that is compatible with Python 2 (version 2.3 or higher) and Python 3 (all versions).
+To generate the Python module, the Python development package including the ``Python.h`` header file needs to be installed on your system.

 .. _build:

 Building GammaLib